open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Configure Metric Views

 A Metric View provides developers with the ability to customize metrics exposed by the Metrics SDK.

+#### Selectors

 To instantiate a view, one must first select a target instrument.
+The following are valid selectors for metrics:
+- `instrumentType`
+- `instrumentName`
+- `meterName`
+- `meterVersion`
+- `meterSchemaUrl`

-The following are valid selectors for metrics: `instrumentType`, `instrumentName`, `meterName`, `meterVersion`, and `meterSchemaUrl`.
-Selecting by instrument name has support for wildcards, so you can select all instruments using `*` or select all instruments starting with `http` by using `http*`.
+Selecting by `instrumentName` (of type string) has support for wildcards, so you can select all instruments using `*` or select all instruments whose name starts with `http` by using `http*`.

-Here are some examples of configurations possible with views:
+#### Examples

 Filter attributes on all metric types: